sfu-natlang/lensingwikipedia/web/README.md

 ### The steps

-1. It's strongly recommended to set up a virtualenv for this:
+1. It's strongly recommended to set up a virtual environment for this:

-    virtualenv venv
+    python3 -m venv venv
     source venv/bin/activate

 2. To install all necessary packages. **NOTE:** Don't edit this file directly!